-Rule 3 Special attention should be paid to the Straumann® PURE Ceramic Implant Monotype in order to achieve an optimal orofacial positioning of the implant, as the abutments must not be modified.
+Special attention should be paid to the Straumann® PURE Ceramic Implant in order to achieve an optimal orofacial positioning of the implant.

-4.1.2 Planning aids
+5.1.2 Planning aids

 For diagnostics and pre-planning purposes, use the Straumann® Diagnostic T and the Straumann® Implant Distance Indicator using the NN & RN symbol as a reference for ND and RD implants respectively.
-(For specific information, please review the Basic Information on the Surgical Procedures - Straumann® Dental Implant System)
+For specific information, please review the Straumann® Dental Implant System, Basic Information (152.754/en).